dshaplyko/github_copilot_practice/readme.md

 ### Step 9: Refactor a Method
 1. **Review a new method with bad practices**:
-    - Review the `calculateStatistics` method in `src/AdvancedOperations.java` that calculates statistics for a set of numbers but utilizes bad practices and violates DRY, KISS, SOLID, and other principles.
+    - Review the `CalculateStatistics` method in `src/AdvancedOperations.cs` that calculates statistics for a set of numbers but utilizes bad practices and violates DRY, KISS, SOLID, and other principles.

 2. **Refactor the method**:
-    - Use GitHub Copilot's refactor feature to refactor the `calculateStatistics` method to follow DRY, KISS, SOLID, and other principles.
+    - Use GitHub Copilot's refactor feature to refactor the `CalculateStatistics` method to follow DRY, KISS, SOLID, and other principles.

 ### Step 10: Run Your Tests Again
-1. Run your tests to validate the implementation and ensure the `calculateStatistics` method works as expected after refactoring.
+1. Run your tests to validate the implementation and ensure the `CalculateStatistics` method works as expected after refactoring.

 ### Step 11: Commit Your Changes
 1. Create a commit message with the help of GitHub Copilot: